If you include transitions, moves that are repeated in different patterns and the many nuances of the set, it’s really more like 450 moves.

-Unfortunately none of these sets where able to suit my needs.
-Most of them where still too long and there were even several that did not adhere to the principles of Chinese Medicine and correct energetic flow.
+Unfortunately none of these sets were able to suit my needs.
+Most of them were still too long, and there were even several that did not adhere to the principles of Chinese Medicine and correct energetic flow.

 How to build a Tai Chi Set

 So I put to work my years of training in all aspects of the art to create a set containing as few moves as possible while meeting the following 2 requirements.

 First and foremost the set had to be consistent with Traditional Chinese Medicine and have a correct energetic flow and progression through the movements.

 Traditional Chinese Medicine is the basis of such disciplines as QiGong and Acupuncture.

 The meridian lines as used in Acupuncture are especially relevant to Tai Chi sets.
 There is a progression of energy movement through these meridians that is logical from a Chinese medicine perspective.

 In a well-planned sequence of Tai Chi forms, energy is moved from the Kidney 1 all through the body and then back out kidney 1.
 Kidney 1 is located in the middle of the bottom of the foot and is commonly known as the Bubbling Well.